jaywala/cs3900_error_not_found/README.md

 #-------------------Note to TUTOR-------------------#

 When we run “make” the command “python manage.py runserver &” does not stay run in the background.
-Can you please run make, then open a new terminal navigate to the root directory “cs3900_error_not_found”, then run this command “python manage.py runserver”.
+Can you please run “make”, then open a new terminal navigate to the root directory “cs3900_error_not_found”, then run this command “python manage.py runserver”.

+OR

+Please clone our git master branch.
+The makefile works there for some reason.

+Sorry for the inconvenience.
 Thank you.

 #---------------------------------------------------#